A unified formulation of splitting-based implicit time integration schemes: Introduction

 where the right-hand side function $f: \R{\nvar} \rightarrow \R{\nvar}$ is additively split into $\nparts$ parts.
 The partitioning may be informed by spatial dimensions, physical processes, stiffness, linearity, time-scales, or computational costs.
 Additive partitioning also includes the special case of component partitioning where the state vector $y$ is split into disjoint sets \cite{Sandu_2015_GARK}.

 The earliest approaches to efficiently tackle partitioned problems \cref{eqn:additive-ode} involve solving the individual component systems one at a time, in an alternating fashion.
 This idea led to several closely connected families of schemes including fractional step methods, alternating direction implicit (ADI) methods, operator splitting methods, and locally one dimensional (LOD) methods.
 An early survey of fractional step methods is given in Yanenko's monograph \cite{Yanenko_1971_book}.
 ADI methods for the heat equation were proposed by Douglas \cite{Douglas_1955_ADI}, Douglas and Rachford \cite{Douglas_1956_ADI}, and Peaceman and Rachford \cite{Peaceman_1955_ADI}; the idea is to solve multidimensional partial differential equation via a sequence of one-dimensional problems, each aligned to a different spatial dimension.
 Recent theoretical results on stabilibity and convergence for this kind of methods are obtained in \cite{Gonzalez_2020_AMF,NR4, NR5}.
+These splittings are further explored in \cite{Tan2007LOD,Tan2008ADI,Tan2020Review} for efficient time-stepping of Maxwell's equations with special interest in reducing right-hand side function evaluations.
 Bujanda and Jorge \cite{Bujanda_2003_FSRK,Bujanda_2001_FSRK} propose fractional step Runge--Kutta methods (FSRK) for solving multidimensional parabolic PDEs, by means of linearly implicit time integration processes.
-They extend these methods to semi-linear parabolic problems in an IMEX/ARK fashion \cite{Bujanda_2004_FSRK,Bujanda_2007_FSRK} where FSRK implicit method used to solve the linear non-homogeneous terms is paired with an explicit Runge--Kutta method for solving nonlinear terms.
+They extend these methods to semi-linear parabolic problems in an IMEX/ARK fashion \cite{Bujanda_2004_FSRK,Bujanda_2007_FSRK} where a FSRK implicit method used to solve the linear non-homogeneous terms is paired with an explicit Runge--Kutta method for solving nonlinear terms.
 An extension of ADI strategies for parabolic problems to general linear methods is discussed in \cite{Sandu_2019_GLM-ADI}.
 The traditional first order operator splitting method \cite{Yanenko_1971_book} was extended to a symmetric, second order splitting approach by Strang \cite{Strang_1968_splitting}, and to higher order splitting approaches by Yoshida \cite{Yoshida_1990_splitting}.